Bryan-suun/bryan-suun.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 👋Hi, I'm Pengcheng, thank you for visiting my page.
 I’m someone who enjoys both quiet focus and creative problem-solving, whether in daily life or in research.
-I’ve always been curious about how complex systems work—and more importantly, how they can be made better, smarter, and more secure.
+I’ve always been curious about how complex systems work, and more importantly, how they can be made better, smarter, and more secure.

 During my Ph.D. at Tongji University, I focused on the cooperative optimization of wireless Federated Learning (FL) in heterogeneous and resource-constrained environments.
 My work addressed key challenges such as data heterogeneity, communication variability, limited computation, and privacy risks.